 Each color on the color wheel has an opposite color.
 For red, the opposite shade is green and for orange (think brassy) the opposite shade is purple.
 So by putting a toner with the opposite color in your hair, you can really tone down and neutralize the brassiness or red tones.
 I can not find a green toning shampoo.
 You could, in theory, put a drop of high quality green food dye into your shampoo, but I have never actually tried this.
 Instead, I did this two step process:

-Step 3.
-Hydrate – This combo is drying because of all the shampooing (but still not as drying as highlights or bleaching) so I do recommend getting an amazing deep conditioner on your hair twice a week.
+This combo is drying because of all the shampooing (but still not as drying as highlights or bleaching) so I do recommend getting an amazing deep conditioner on your hair twice a week.
 Especially the ends.
-I like this one from Briogeo for weekly deep conditioning, because it’s all natural and doesn’t weigh my hair down, but makes it so healthy.
-I like this one from Ojon when my hair is super fried, because it is legit a hair miracle and will save your hair when you think the only solution is cutting it all off.
+I like this one with Keratin for when my hair is feeling over proteined and weighed down.
+This other deep conditioning treatment is amazing, amazing, amazing, but slightly on the spendier side.
+I will spend the money on it though, because it works and makes your hair so healthy and incredibly shiny again.
+Nothing else has made my hair as shiny.

 I like to do an in-shower cocktail of regular, moisturizing conditioner on the top and middle of my hair, then the deep conditioner from the middle down to the ends.
 This way my hair doesn’t get too heavy while I’m deep conditioning it twice a week.
 Also, a dime size amount of coconut oil on your ends when your hair is dry, will ensure that your hair won’t be fried looking while you’re getting the color right.